What is caffeine?

 Caffeine can be manufactured in a laboratory but it mainly comes from the Arabian coffee shrub, commercial tea plants, cocoa beans and kola nuts.
 Coffee is grown in many areas of the world including Africa, Arabia, Central and South America, Java and Sumatra and the West Indies.
 Tea is mainly grown in eastern Asia and South America especially India, China, Indonesia, Sri Lanka and Japan.
 Most of the world’s cocoa is grown in West Africa.

-Coffee is almost as popular with 90 million cups of coffee consumed a day.
-About 70 per cent of this is instant coffee containing around 60mg of caffeine per cup
+Coffee is almost as popular with 95 million cups of coffee consumed a day.
+About 80% of coffee drank at home is instant coffee containing around 60mg of caffeine per cup.

 Tea and cocoa have been drunk for thousands of years.
 Earliest use of tea was probably in China before the 10th century BC.
 Coffee use is much more recent and the first record of its cultivation was in Arabia about 675 AD.
 Tea was first imported to Europe in about 1600 by the Dutch East India Company and first came to the UK in about 1660.

 Coffee was first introduced to the UK as a medicine but became very fashionable to drink in the 1670s.
 Coffee houses sprang up in London.
 They attracted literary figures such as Hogarth and Swift, political revolutionaries and financial entrepreneurs – some of the first banks and the Stock Exchange were started in coffee houses.
 Coffee houses caused much controversy.
 The authorities saw them as recruiting places for political radicals and women’s groups protested that they damaged family life.
 The authorities moved to close down all the coffee houses in London.
 A compromise was reached where coffee houses could remain open so long as they did not allow the sale of political books and pamphlets or political speeches.